njg7716/csec769/notes.md

 ## OFDM
 - Orthogonal Frequency Division Multiplexing
     - widely used in nearly all modern systems
-    - careflly selects frequency components of a signal
+    - carefully selects frequency components of a signal
         - ex. use only the frequencies that are multiple of f1
         - subcarriers = frequency components
         - orthogonal subcarriers